bflynn78/RepData_PeerAssessment1/PA1_template.md

 -----

 ######It seems apparent that by filling in the missing values with the average daily steps there was a significant impact to the left side data distribution shown in the second histogram.
 Both the mean and median difference was quite different.
-Overall it appears that using the daily average to fill in the missing value for this dataset indeed is faily good method for normalizing the data.
+Overall it appears that using the daily average to fill in the missing value for this dataset indeed is a fairly good method for normalizing the data.

 ## Are there differences in activity patterns between weekdays and weekends?